git-clean(1) — Linux manual page

 set to false, git clean will refuse to delete files or

-directories unless given -f or -i.
+directories unless given -f.
 Git will refuse to modify

 untracked nested git repositories (directories with a .git